Arik passengers stranded in Kaduna Airport for 4 days - Nigeria Today

 They added that it was until after the passengers approached the minister to complain that one of the official told them to come back on Saturday.

-The airline was said to have been cancelling its flight without considering the distance they travelled from or the implication of such on their businesses.
+The airline was said to have been canceling its flight without considering the distance they travelled from or the implication of such on their businesses.

 She said the airline had been cancelling flight without prior notification, adding that it had been the same experience in the last four days.